andyz245/Flora/README.md

 # Flora
-iOS App to classify pictures of flowers
+iOS App to classify pictures of flowers using MLKit and a CNN.